hashicorp/vault/website/source/docs/config/index.html.md

   (see below).

 * `default_lease_ttl` (optional) - Configures the default lease duration
-  for tokens and secrets, specified in hours.
+  for tokens and secrets.
+This is a string value using a suffix, e.g. "720h".
   Default value is 30 days.
 This value cannot be larger than `max_lease_ttl`.

 * `max_lease_ttl` (optional) - Configures the maximum possible
-  lease duration for tokens and secrets, specified in hours.
+  lease duration for tokens and secrets.
+This is a string value using a suffix, e.g. "720h".
 Default value is 30 days.

 In production, you should only consider setting the `disable_mlock` option on Linux systems that only use encrypted swap or do not use swap at all.